CUTR-at-USF/test/AddTestGuide.md

 value: a string of character

 Note: this field is automatically filled up but it needs to be modify to something specific.
+Note: If the test added is related to an issue present on the github please reference it like that: "(#X)"

 **Coordinate for the path**